ChrisCodeSmith/ChrisCodeSmith/README.md

-- 👋 Hi, I’m @ChrisCodeSmith
+- Hi, I’m @ChrisCodeSmith
-- 👀 I’m interested in Python, C, ASM and Reverseengineering and also some js
+- I’m interested in Rust, Python, C, ASM, some js
-- 🌱 I’m currently learning more Python and participating in OpenSource projects
+- I’m currently learning Rust
-- 💞️ I’m looking to collaborate on any python related projects
+- I’m looking to collaborate on any Rust/python related projects
-- 📫 How to reach me: text me on github
+- How to reach me: text me on github or chriscodesmith[at]proton.me